3 Potential Benefits of a Coffee Detox

 3. Better Skin

 This particular benefit may seem a bit incongruous.
-Of course, it’s not that coffee is actually doing anything to hurt your skin.
+Of course, it’s not that coffee is doing anything to hurt your skin.
 Rather, many coffee drinkers do not stay sufficiently hydrated throughout the day, and this leads to dry and stressed skin.

 Going off coffee means that when you need a quick pause at work, you’ll be more likely to pick up a glass of water.
 Many health professionals are quick to point out that almost no one drinks enough water, and this dehydration takes a huge toll.

 Without enough water, you struggle to maintain moisturized skin, and your body is unable to perform some of its important metabolic functions.
-Not only will quitting coffee help you to consume more water, it will also help you retain the liquid.
+Not only will quitting coffee help you to consume more water, but it will also help you retain the liquid.

 One of the most obnoxious effects of coffee addiction is the constant trips to the bathroom.
 We’re all familiar with the post-coffee sprint.
 This is because caffeine is a diuretic, meaning that it encourages your natural excretion processes.
-In general, this is a good thing, but this does mean that many coffee drinkers lose water throughout the day without properly replenishing.
+In general, this is a good thing, but this does mean that many coffee drinkers lose water throughout the day without properly replenishing it.

 For all these reasons, it can be beneficial to detox from coffee.
 Your body will thank you, and once you get over the horrible hump of the first couple of days, you’ll be feeling great!

 Everyone’s body is different, and for some, their metabolism can easily mitigate the negative effects of coffee.
-For some people, a coffee detox may be just a one- or two–week–long project before resuming normal habits.
+For some people, a coffee detox maybe just a one- or two-week-long project before resuming normal habits.